Teikane/yukitengen-blog/_posts/2021-10-18-squid-game.md

 The logical end in this dynamic is Sang-woo coming out on top by taking advantage of Ali's trust.
 Humans are capable of forming bonds and equally capable of taking advantage of those bonds.

-### Connections and Understanding
+### Entrusting it All

 Sae-byeok and Ji-Yeong is a pair that closely resemble each other.
 Both are females that has built walls to shield themselves from the world due to their past hardships.
-We get a bonding moment where the two connect and listen to each other life stories and motivations.
-There is enough social clues to when Ji-Yeong decides the game who was going to advance from this pairing.
+They agree to bet it all in a single round at the last moment.
+The two trade life stories to past the time.
+Sae-byeok motivations still remains gathering her family and starting a new life.
+Ji-Yeong wants to share a world Sae-byeok has not seen yet only to realize they can not leave together.
+Their conversation turns to Ji-Yeong's dysfunctional family dynamic as a nice juxtaposition.
+Family is the reason both end up in this death game.
+It is the reason why Sae-byeok is driven while Ji-Yeong is lost.
+There are enough social clues see the outcome of this pair when Ji-Yeong decides on a game they can choose to lose.
 This pair demonstrates the human capacity to connect, understand each other, and be self sacrificial for another's benefit.

-### Forgiveness and Healing
+### Healing Humanity

 Finally, we have Gi-hun and Il-nam pairing.
 We see Il-nam show signs of deteriorating mental faculties placing him in vulnerable position.
 The dynamic is very similar to Sang-woo and Ali.
 Sang-woo is Gi-hun's foil.
 They both act similar but have differing core beliefs of the world.
 Sang-woo acts for his own benefit and self-image.
-Gi-hun defaults to caring for other and takes action, often ill advised, to the benefits of others.
-That does not automatically make Gi-hun a saint.
-He also has self preservation instinct.
-He is also looking for ways to survive this crisis leading to betraying his friend.
-We eventually end up seeing Il-nam confront Gi-hun on his betrayal yet still consider Gi-hun a friend.
-This gives way to the highest emotional point of the episode where Il-nam grants Gi-hun the winning condition based on the friendship they had together.
+Gi-hun cares for other and takes action, often ill advised, for the benefits of others.
+That does not make Gi-hun a saint.
+He is also looking for ways to survive this game.
+Gi-hun takes advantage of Il-nam to escape his own death.
+The acting really sells this sequence as Gi-hun is visibly remorseful every time he cheats.
+This gives way to the highest emotional point of the episode where Il-nam confronts Gi-hun's betrayal.
+Gi-hun is crushed by guilt and it is Il-nam who gives the final marble in honor of their friendship.
+Friends can hurt each other and they can also reconcile past grievances.

 The marble games wrap up in that specific order in the episode.
 It starts at selfish betrayal end of the scale.
 It moves to the pragmatic middle.
 Then it goes to the selfless sacrifice.
 Finally the last is the lessons from the previous three.
 People have the capacity to betray and yet everyone can connect and forgive.
 The betrayer is jaded by the world and seeks to protect themselves.
-The one betrayed can connect, understand, and forgive.
+People can connect, understand, and forgive.
 The forgiven can heal their trust in humanity.